-The total amount of funding identified for the current fiscal year (FY) 2014 is approximately \$1,412,000.
+The total amount of funding identified for the current fiscal year (FY) 2017 is approximately \$2,412,000.
 Individual award amounts are anticipated to be between \$50,000 and \$100,000.
-The amount of funding available for both competing and continuation awards issued under this announcement is subject to the availability of appropriations and budgetary priorities of the Agency.
+The amount of funding available for new and competing continuation awards issued under this announcement is subject to the availability of appropriations and budgetary priorities of the Agency.
 The IHS is under no obligation to make awards that are selected for funding under this announcement.